Where and how to charge my electric motorcycle?

 Regarding the plugs, unfortunately there are a few different common connector protocols.
 But the most relevant for motorcycles are the AC options.
 Either use a simple standard household AC plug up to 3kW (13A) in any socket, or the European Type 2 plug, which goes up to 43kW.

 In the end, the actual limit of charging is your charger's capacity.
-If overnight charging isn't a problem for you then for example even a modest on board charger like the Alien's with 0.7kW power is sufficient in 10 hours to charge its 7.2kWh battery.
+If overnight charging isn't a problem for you then for example even a modest on board charger like 0.7kW power is sufficient in 10 hours to charge its 7.2kWh battery.
 The added benefit of this slow-charging is that it is the best way to prolong the life of your batteries.

 European Alternative Fuels Observatory map: https://www.eafo.eu/fuel-map